markdonaho/garden-design/README.md

 - Crop icons are now displayed in the bed detail view and on the home screen bed cards
 - A full-featured task management system is implemented with create, read, update, and delete functionality.

+**⚠️ CURRENT STATUS: SEVERE REGRESSION - APP IS NON-FUNCTIONAL**
+- The integration of Firebase has left the application in a broken, non-compiling state.
+- The data architecture was refactored multiple times, leading to a chaotic and unstable codebase.
+- The UI for displaying garden beds has been destroyed and replaced with a non-functional placeholder.

 ## 📝 TODO (Up Next)

+- **CRITICAL:** Fix the compilation error in `garden_layout_view.dart`.
+- **CRITICAL:** Stabilize the application and verify the core functionality of the new data architecture.
+- Re-implement the visually appealing and functional garden bed card UI that was deleted.
-- Integrate Firebase and migrate data to Cloud Firestore (Session 8)
+- Integrate Firebase and migrate data to Cloud Firestore (Session 8 - **RESTART REQUIRED**)
 - Polish UI/UX and deploy the app to Firebase Hosting (Session 9)

 ## 🚀 Quick Start